Machine Learning & Big Data Blog

 • Provide an overview of the complete database structure

-This component will keep all the logs of the DBMS.
+The log manager is a component that will keep all the logs of the DBMS.
 These logs will consist of user logins and activity, database functions, backups and restore functions, etc. The log manager ensures all these logs are properly recorded and easily accessible.

 (Compare logs to monitoring.)

 Reporting and monitoring tools are another standard component that comes with a DBMS.
-Reporting tools will enable users to generate reports while monitoring tools enable monitoring the databases for resource consumption, user activity, etc.
+DBMS reporting tools will enable users to generate reports while monitoring tools enable monitoring the databases for resource consumption, user activity, etc.

 In addition to all the above, most DBMS software comes with additional inbuilt utilities to provide functionality such as: